 Email Service Provider (ESP): A services or platform that can send commercial and transactional email on your behalf.
 Klaviyo is an example of an ESP!

 Flow: An automated email series triggered by an activity or behavior.
-Flows are autoresponders that can contain one or more emails, and can be configured to send to contacts after a range of different tracked events occur.
-To learn more about marketing automation in Klaviyo, click here.
+Flows are autoresponders that can contain one or more emails and can be configured to send to contacts after a range of different tracked events occur.

 Fulfilled Order: This event is tracked when a customer's order is marked Fulfilled in your ecommerce store.